THE STORY BEHIND THE SONG: «Angry» by The Rolling Stones

 Remember when they approached their 50s and the press kept asking them when they would retire?
 We can laugh at how stupid that was now.
 At least those questions have long since stopped, because the point has been made.
 The Rolling Stones will never retire.
 They will keep on going until it’s physically no longer possible.

 At this point, the fact that they are still doing it at 80 isn’t remarkable in the slightest.
-What is remarkable is how good they still are, and the levels of energy they continually put on display as they keep going forward.
+What is remarkable is how good they still are, and the levels of creative energy they continually put on display as they keep going forward.

 Things had been quiet for a while in the kingdom of Rolling Stones when a series of cryptic online teasers started appeared online in August 2023.
 It wasn’t quite clear what was being teased, but something – most likely new music in some form – was clearly afoot.